Health issues for gay men and men who have sex with men

 - Limit the amount of alcohol you drink, and don't use drugs.
 If you're under the influence, you're more likely to take sexual risks.
 If you choose to use injectable drugs, don't share needles.

-Consider the drug Truvada.
-In July 2012, the Food and Drug Administration (FDA) approved the use of the drug emtricitabine-tenofovir (Truvada) to reduce the risk of sexually transmitted HIV infection in those who are at high risk.
+Pre-exposure prophylaxis (PrEP).
+PrEP is a way for people who don't have HIV to prevent HIV infection by taking a pill every day.
+Use of the combination drug emtricitabine-tenofovir (Truvada) can reduce the risk of sexually transmitted HIV infection in those who are at high risk.
 Truvada is also used as an HIV treatment along with other medications.

-When used to help prevent HIV infection, Truvada is only appropriate if your doctor is certain you don't already have an HIV or hepatitis B infection.
+When used to help prevent HIV infection, Truvada is only appropriate if your doctor is certain you don't already have HIV.
+Your doctor should also test for hepatitis B infection.
+If you have hepatitis B, your doctor should test your kidney function before prescribing Truvada.
 The drug must also be taken daily exactly as prescribed.
 And it should only be used along with other prevention strategies such as condom use every time you have sex.

 If you're reluctant to seek treatment, confide in a trusted friend or loved one.
 Sharing your feelings might be the first step toward getting treatment.